allenh9999/command-based-calculator/README.md

-This is a program designed for a linux/unix command prompt Works well if you have Makefile activated
+This is a program designed for a linux/unix command prompt <br />
+Works well if you have Makefile activated

 ## Running the project